winsvold/sanity/packages/@sanity/visual-diff/spec-v2.md

 }
 ```

-## There will be a "blame" feature, which renders the username responsible along side each change
+## There will be a "blame" feature, which renders user info, along side each change, for the person responsible

 Hook up Mendoza to enable this 🐉